Why publish in E-psychologie

 • From three to five keywords in Czech/Slovak and English

-• The text of the article (a brief introduction, the specification of the problems context for discussion, the reflection of different views or approaches, the opinion of the author, conclusion)
+• The text of the article (a brief introduction, the specification of the context of the problem for discussion, the reflection of different views or approaches, the opinion of the author, conclusion)

 • References